-ACL RECONSTRUCTION USING HAMSTRING AUTO/SOFT TISSUE GRAFT WITHOUT MENISCAL REPAIR POST-OP INSTRUCTIONS AND REHAB PROTOCOL
+MPFL RECONSTRUCTION USING HAMSTRING AUTO/SOFT TISSUE GRAFT POST-OP INSTRUCTIONS AND REHAB PROTOCOL

-This protocol has been developed for the patient following Anterior Cruciate Ligament (ACL) reconstruction.
-This protocol may vary in length, aggressiveness and return to sports/activities depending on factors such as: concomitant procedures or additional injuries seen at the time of surgery, type of ACL graft used, primary vs revision surgery, range of motion/swelling status, pre-operative function, rehabilitation goals and expectations.
+This protocol has been developed for the patient following Medial Patellofemoral Ligament (MPFL) reconstruction.
+This protocol may vary in length, aggressiveness and return to sports/activities depending on factors such as: concomitant procedures or additional injuries seen at the time of surgery, primary vs revision surgery, range of motion/swelling status, pre-operative function, rehabilitation goals and expectations.

-Physical therapy should begin as soon as is reasonably possible.
-Generally, your first post-op visit with the physical therapist should occur within a week after surgery.
+Physical therapy should begin approximately 2 weeks following surgery.
 Your rehabilitation will be a supervised program by a physical therapist and a home program as directed by your therapist.

-Primary goals of the procedure and rehabilitation are: 1) Control joint pain and swelling 2) Regain normal knee range of motion and strength 3) Regain normal gait pattern and neuromuscular stability for ambulation 4) Regain normal proprioception, balance, and coordination for daily activities 5) Achieve the level of pre-injury function based on the orthopaedic and patient goals.
+Primary goals of the procedure and rehabilitation are: 1) Prevention of continued patellar instability 2) Control joint pain and swelling 3) Regain normal knee range of motion and strength 4) Regain normal proprioception, balance, and coordination for daily activities 5) Achieve the level of pre-injury function based on the orthopaedic and patient goals.

 The goal of this rehabilitation plan is to facilitate return to the pre-injury level of function.
 Return to activity and sports depend upon multiple factors.
 These factors are based on findings at the time of surgery as well the functional status of the knee.
-Some factors, such as time and graft incorporation are factors outside of our control.
+Some factors, such as graft healing are factors outside of our control.
 Return to sports and cutting activities is allowed after the patient achieves adequate flexibility, strength and endurance of the knee that is equal to at least approximately 90% of the other side.
-Generally this occurs around 9 months from the time of the operation.
+Generally, this occurs around 4-6 months from the time of the operation.